Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Background

-where the columns of residue ${{\mathbf{R}}^{(l)}}$ belong to the column subspace of matrix $\bP^{(l)}_{\perp}$.
+where the columns of residue ${{\mathbf{R}}^{(l)}}$ belong to the column subspace of $\bP^{(l)}_{\perp}$.
 It is for this reason that it is called orthogonal matching pursuit.

 It is worth noting that Algorithm \ref{alg_SOMP} and Algorithm \ref{alg_SOMP_stop} successfully recover the support if and only if each active index determined in Step \ref{select rule} is in the support set, i.e., $\eta \in \Omega$.
-In particular, given that the first $l$ iterations of Algorithm \ref{alg_SOMP} and Algorithm \ref{alg_SOMP_stop} selected $l$ atoms correctly, the following remark gives the condition which guarantees that the $(l+1)$th iteration selects the correct atom.
+In particular, given that the first $l$ iterations of Algorithm \ref{alg_SOMP} and Algorithm \ref{alg_SOMP_stop} selected $l$ atoms correctly, the following remark gives a condition for selecting the correct atom at the $(l+1)$th iteration.

-\begin{Remark} Assume that the first $l$ iterations of SOMPS in Algorithm \ref{alg_SOMP} and SOMPT in Algorithm \ref{alg_SOMP_stop} selected $l$ correct atoms, i.e., $\widehat{\Omega}^{(l)}\subset \Omega$, and the termination condition is not satisfied at the $(l+1)$th iteration\footnote{The fact that the termination condition is not satisfied at the $(l+1)$th iteration means that $l+1\le L$ for Algorithm \ref{alg_SOMP}, and $\| \bR^{(l)}\|_2 \ge \tau$ for Algorithm \ref{alg_SOMP_stop}.}.
+Assume that the first $l$ iterations of SOMPS in Algorithm \ref{alg_SOMP} and SOMPT in Algorithm \ref{alg_SOMP_stop} selected $l$ correct atoms, i.e., $\widehat{\Omega}^{(l)}\subset \Omega$, and the termination condition is not satisfied at the $(l+1)$th iteration\footnote{The fact that the termination condition is not satisfied at the $(l+1)$th iteration means that $l+1\le L$ for Algorithm \ref{alg_SOMP}, and $\| \bR^{(l)}\|_2 \ge \tau$ for Algorithm \ref{alg_SOMP_stop}.}.
 The $(l+1)$th iteration will select the correct atom when the following holds \cite{Tropp2006Greedy,OMPTT},